fenago/tableau-fundamentals/lab-guides/md/Lab_3.md

 in `Hospital Goals.csv`.
 These two data connections are related together in a **Data Model** in both the `Starter` and `Complete` workbooks.
-We\'ll look more at the data model in *Chapter 13*, *Understanding the Tableau Data Model, Joins, and Blends.* For now, simply use the `Hospital Visits & Revenue` data source to complete the examples in this lab.
+We\'ll look more at the data model in *Lab 13*, *Understanding the Tableau Data Model, Joins, and Blends.* For now, simply use the `Hospital Visits & Revenue` data source to complete the examples in this lab.